parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

-Well, let's drill down into what we mean with code!
+I find it helpful to think of possibility spaces: what are all the possibilities that I might have available, given some constraints?
 Here, I've got a Venn diagram.
-The big blue circle is the set of all strings of ASCII symbols.
+The big blue circle is the set of all strings of ASCII symbols, or the possibility space of strings.
 This is literally any random bit of gibberish you might imagine.
-And the smaller, green circle is the set of syntactically valid programs.
+And the smaller, green circle is the possibility space of syntactically valid programs.
 It's a lot smaller.